seng438-winter-2022/seng438-a1-StayFrostea/seng438-assignment-1--report-template.md

 The purpose of this lab was to have an introduction to the software testing process, and the application Backlog.
 A Java ATM application was provided with two versions (1.0 and 1.1).
-Once we familiarized ourselves with the application and Backlog, exploratory testing, manual scripted testing and regression testing were performed.
+Once we familiarized ourselves with the application and Backlog, exploratory testing, manual scripted testing, and regression testing were performed.

-Before this lab, we were aware of how exploratory and scripted testing were performed, but had limited prior experience conducting and documenting testing in a more formal manner.
-The exploratory is a more natural form of testing, where realistic scenarios are performed on the application, and the results compiled.
-Scripted testing is
+Before this lab, we were aware of how exploratory and scripted testing were performed, but had limited prior experience conducting and documenting testing in a more procedural manner.
+The exploratory is a more natural form of testing, where realistic scenarios are performed on the application with no strict plan, and the results compiled.
+Scripted testing is more structured, as tests are designed first and executed after.

 # High-level description of the exploratory testing plan